ArneBachmann/sos/README.md

 ## Hints and Tipps ##
+- To migrate an offline repository, simple move the `.sos` folder into an (empty) target folder, and run `sos switch trunk --force` (or use another branch name).
+For compressed offline repositories, you may simply `tar` all files, otherwise you may want to create an compressed archive for transferring the `.sos` folder
-- To save space when going offline, use the option `sos offline --compress`: It may increase the time for going offline by a larger factor (e.g. 10x), but will also reduce the amount of storage needed to version files.
+- To save space when going offline, use the option `sos offline --compress`: It may increase commit times by a larger factor (e.g. 10x), but will also reduce the amount of storage needed to version files.
 To enable this option for all offline repositories, use `sos config set compress on`
 - When specifying file patterns including glob markers on the command line, make sure you quote them correctly.
-On linux (bash, sh, zsh), put your patterns into quote (`"`), otherwise the shell will replace file patterns by any matching filenames instead of forwarding the pattern literally to SOS
+On Linux (bash, sh, zsh), but also recommended on Windows, put your patterns into quote (`"`), otherwise the shell will replace file patterns by any matching filenames instead of forwarding the pattern literally to SOS
-- Many commands can be shortened to three, two or even one initial letters
+- Many commands can be shortened to three, two or even one initial letters, e.g. `sos st` will run `sos status`.
+Using SOS as a proxy to other VCS requires you to specify the form required by those, e.g. `sos st` works for SVN, but not for Git (`sos status`, however, would work)
 - It might in some cases be a good idea to go offline one folder higher up in the file tree than your base working folder to care for potential deletions or renames
-- dirty flag only relevant in track and picky mode (?)
+- The dirty flag is only relevant in tracking and picky mode (?)
 TODO investigate - is this true, and if yes, why
 - Branching larger amounts of binary files may be expensive as all files are copied and/or compressed during `sos offline`.
 A workaround is to `sos offline` only in the folders that are relevant for a specific task